What is a Valuation?

 Most appraisals, including cleaning, gem testing and photography of under 10 items can be completed in 2-3 working days, although it may be as long as a week or even 2 to schedule-in a mutually convenient time.
-Sometimes additional research may be required, extending this timescale.
+On some occasions additional research may be required, extending this timescale.

 What do I need to supply?

 As well the items to be be valued, for Insurance valuations, please supply the most recent copy of your Insurance policy and policy schedule.
 For all valuations, please supply all existing paperwork relating to the items to be valued: original purchase receipts, previous valuations, receipts for past repairs and any diamond, or coloured gemstone grading reports.
 These all to provide a ‘paper trail’ of your ownership.
 Failure to provide all relevant paperwork may result in a second, chargeable consultation.